yehonatan2020/ArchTitus/README.md

 ## System Description
 This is a completely automated arch install of the KDE desktop environment on Arch Linux.
+Now though, the user has the abillity to choose their own desktop; GNOME, KDE, XFCE, MATE, BUDGIE, CINNAMON, DEEPIN, LXDE, OPENBOX, XFCE

 ## Special Feature
 Network Manager is replaced with Connection Manager (connman), and after your first boot you will need to open Connman UI Setup from the applications menu.